ghiliweld/writings/apathetic.md

 what can we do with adaptor signatures here.

 > i don't trust you, but you can't hurt me anyway so i don't care what you do.

+anyone can append wtv they want to the state root, but a malicious party will never be able to prove an invalid withdrawal.